 Cords can reattach

 Annoying but true: Sometimes, multiple cord-cuttings are necessary.
 Certainly this is true for when we do cord-cuttings in our current relationships.
 If you’re always around and interacting with that person, you’re going to be corded!
-Since cords can be good, too (I mentioned that at the beginning but mostly have focused on the draining cords since), that’s a good thing.
+Since cords can be good, too, that’s a good thing.
 We just want to make sure that unhealthy cords don’t linger.

 Healing sessions are also a great way to clear those cords!
-Like giving yourself a massage, self-healing meditations are effective, but sometimes you get better results when you can sit back and hand the work over to a pro.
+Like giving yourself a massage, self-healing meditations are helpful.
+But sometimes you get better results when you can sit back and hand the work over to a pro.
 If that’s your situation, head here to learn how to schedule a distance or in-person energy healing session.